Co-Cathedral of Santa Maria Assunta (Giovinazzo): The organs

 An ancient organ could be found above the presbytery in the altar of the royal chapel, according to the documents written in a pastoral visit of Bishop Joannes Antolinez Brizianos de la Ribeira.

 The current organ of the Giovinazzo cathedral dates back to the 15th century.
 XVII, from the year 1724, commissioned by the bishop mons.
 Giacinto Gaetano Chiurlia (or Chyurlia), replacing an earlier one, dated 15th century.
 XV.

 Monsignor Paolo de Mercurio, who succeeded Bishop Chiurlia, in 1741, through his money and that of Monte dello Spoglio (view as Mount of piety, it was a local Christian religious credit institution of the time, still extinct), built a new organ in Bari to be placed in the co-cathedral.

 It was restored for the first time by Luigi Mentasti in the 19th century.

-The organ was restored a second time, in recent times by Pagliarulo Pierfrancesco, taking it to Castellana Grotte, between the years 2002-2003.
+The organ was restored a second time, in recent times by Pagliarulo Pierfrancesco, taking it to Castellana Grotte, between the years 2002–2003.

 The crypt

 The cathedral of Giovinazzo has an extensive and very ancient crypt, in fact the remains of pre-Christian capitals were found around a robbery that occurred in May 1898.

-Terragna marble tombstone, bearing the recumbent figure in relief of the knight armed with shields depicting the noble arm of the House with an epigraph, sculpted by the noble captain Enrico Zurolo (or Zurlo), which is preserved in the co-cathedral of Santa Maria Assunta in Giovinazzo (BA).
+Terragna marble tombstone, bearing the recumbent figure in relief of the knight armed with shields depicting the noble arm of the House with an epigraph, sculpted by the noble captain Enrico Zurolo (also called Enrico Zurlo), which is preserved in the co-cathedral of Santa Maria Assunta in Giovinazzo (BA).